 Remove the ziplock bags and dry them off.
 Then put them in a second zip lock bag, with the zippers both facing the same direction.

-Put in your freezer to finish freezing the food.
+Put the near frozen food in your freezer to finish freezing.

 We use this technique for almost all our cooked food, but pizza is the exception.